 The Fishin’ Girl Nation Safehouse will be located on 35 acres in Central Florida—a place of healing, restoration, and uncompromising safety for women rescued from human trafficking.

 This women-only safehouse will provide a secure, compassionate environment where survivors can reclaim their lives.
-With room for 20 single women and 5 mothers with children, the facility will be run entirely by women, with two full-time caretakers living on-site and additional support staff working off-site for maximum security.
+With room for 20 single women and 5 mothers with children, the facility will be run entirely by women, with two full-time caretakers living on-site and additional support staff working off-site for maximum safety.

 Every survivor will enter a nine-month, intensive program designed for complete restoration—far from the reach of traffickers, surrounded by nature, and protected by state-of-the-art lighting, sound, and security systems.
 We will work closely with local and national authorities to ensure each woman is rescued and restored with dignity and care.
 These women are not statistics—they are mothers, daughters, wives, and children whose lives were stolen.
 Our mission is to give them back their voice, their safety, and their future.